jayhawk24/blood_bank/README.md

 # blood_bank

 'Blood bank' web application made with PHP and MySQL
+Check it out at http://34.198.227.114/

 ## Users